kalfheim/demomanager-plugin/README.md

 Plugin for [OctoberCMS](https://octobercms.com/) which helps you set up an interactive demo of your new plugin in 1-2-3.

+**Why a demo?** A live demo makes it really easy for users to evaluate the quality of a plugin without having to install and configure it first.
+This is great for free plugins, as it may increase the number of downloads and maybe even donations. **But** a live demo shines even brighter when it comes to paid plugins, where installing and testing it beforehand isn't even an option.

 > **Note:** This plugin is only made to be consumed by developers.
 If you do not know what you are doing, stay clear!

 ## Installation